GlacioHack/xdem/doc/source/qgis_plugin.md

 :width: 50%
 :::

-Thanks to this feature, it is possible to chain together xDEM processing steps and, for example, create coregistration pipelines or even combine them with native QGIS features.
+Using the Model Designer, you can create your own workflows.
+For example it's possible to create coregistration pipelines with xDEM or even combine them with native QGIS operations.
 Here is an example of a coregistration pipeline, followed by a calculation of elevation difference.

 :::{figure} imgs/qgis_plugin/coreg_pipeline.png
 :width: 80%